-- A new lighting system outside, will enhance the nighttime visibility and take advantage of any nighttime traffic.
-The building will be more visible from a distance. - In older buildings, the elevators often are slow and reflect the age.
-Without changing the entire elevators, an electronic control system might be added, producing a swifter and more consistent service. - Replace the wall and floor coverings on each of the floors to produce a lighter, cleaner image.
+- The outside appearance from the street must give a favorable impression to passers-by, both pedestrians and those in vehicles. - A new lighting system outside, will enhance the nighttime visibility and take advantage of any night-time traffic.
+The building will be more visible from a distance. - On older buildings, a new paint job on the exterior can change the whole buildings appearance. - The lobby and interiors of the building must be perceived by tenants and visitors as something unique. - Replace the wall and floor coverings on each of the floors to produce a lighter, cleaner image.
 It is seldom necessary to "do" an entire building all at one time, disrupting tenants and running up big costs.

-Office Building Vacancies
+Analyzing Office Building Vacancies

 Office buildings are excellent commercial properties to own.
-One of the most important jobs of a leasing agent for a building with available space is to analyze other buildings to see if any tenant could be induced to move it necessary to rent space in the old location at thencurrent rentals, raising the average rental per square foot for the tenant's entire space, in a less than adequate location.
+One of the most important jobs of a leasing agent for a building with available space is to analyze other buildings to see if any tenant could be induced to move.